rhale002/CS100/README.md

         Description: Runs rshell.

     rshell.h
+        Description: Contains the connector classes and function declarations for rshell

+    rshell.cpp
-        Description: Contains all code for rshell including functions and classes. tests
+        Description: Contains all the definitions for the functions declared within rshell.h tests

     single_command.sh